Faculties and Graduate Schools

-Students enrolled in the Faculty of Engineering are able to satisfy their desire for learning in fields that range from the basics of engineering to cutting-edge technologies.
-With departments in five different fields of study, this faculty produces engineers who have the capacity to be active on the world's front lines.
+With a curriculum for learning while fostering a love of knowledge, ranging from the basics of engineering to cutting-edge technologies, this faculty develops engineers who have the capacity to be active on the world's front lines.

 Students of the Faculty of Financial Economy develop expert knowledge in the areas of assets and administration with respect to financial services.
 This faculty produces professionals who are able to participate in the world economy in fields including asset management.